Best vitelliform macular dystrophy

 - How does Best vitelliform macular dystrophy affect vision?

-- How do people inherit Best vitelliform macular dystrophy?
+- How is Best vitelliform macular dystrophy inherited?

 - Are there support organizations or chat rooms that I can visit to connect with others with Best vitelliform macular dystrophy?